VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/1_example_dataset.md

 # Tutorial 2: Analyzing your first electrophysiology experiment with NDI

+This is a beginner's tutorial for NDI.
+This tutorial is designed for users who have some basic familiarity with coding or Matlab.
+If you're a Matlab and coding newbie, please use [Tutorial 3.1, the detailed version](https://vh-lab.github.io/NDI-matlab/tutorials/analyzing_first_physiology_experiment_detailed/1_example_dataset/).

 ## 2.1: Reading an example dataset

 We will start with learning to read an example dataset into NDI.
 We assume you have already